Louis VI of France: Invasion of Henry V

 Henry V, Holy Roman Emperor, with Ruthard, Archbishop of Mainz.
 Paint on vellum.
 Parker Library, Corpus Christi College, Cambridge.

 On 25 November 1120, Louis' fortunes against Henry I of England were raised when Henry's heir, William Ætheling, drunkenly perished aboard the White Ship en route from Normandy to England, putting the future of Henry's dynasty and his position in doubt.

 By 1123 Louis was involved with a coalition of Norman and French seigneurs opposed to Henry.
 The plan was to drive the English King from Normandy and replace him with William Clito.
 Henry, however, easily defeated this coalition then instigated his son-in-law, Henry V, Holy Roman Emperor, to invade France.

 Henry V had married the Empress Matilda, the English King's daughter and the future mother of Henry II of England, 9 years earlier, in hopes of creating an Anglo-German empire, though the couple remained childless.
 Like Louis, Henry V had designs on the Low Countries and an invasion of Northern France would enable him to strengthen his ambitions in Flanders, as well as support his father-in-law.

 Thus in 1124, Henry V assembled an army to march on Rheims.
 It never arrived.
 In testament to how far Louis had risen as national protector, all of France rose to his appeal against the threat.
 Henry V was unwilling to see the French barons united behind their King, who now identified himself as the vassal of St. Denis, the patron saint of Paris, whose banner he now carried and the proposed invasion was abandoned.

 Henry V died a year after the aborted campaign.

 Alliance of the Anglo-Normans and Anjou

 In 1128 Henry I married his sole surviving legitimate child, the dowager Empress Matilda, to Geoffrey Plantagenet, Count of Anjou.
 This would prove to be a dangerous alliance for the French monarchy during the reign of his successor, Louis VII of France.

+The marriage made Geoffrey the ancestor of the Plantagenet kings of England, and after Henry I’s death in 1135 he claimed the duchy of Normandy, which he conquered in 1144.